nicozanf/py4web-doc/docs/chapter-14.rst

 You can specify a standard PyDAL left join, including a list of joins to consider.
 Now the company name field can be included in your fields list can be clicked on and sorted.

-Now you can also specify a query such as:
+Also you can specify a query such as:

 .. code:: python